-Costa Coffee requires a Team Leader for our store in Johnstown Navan.
+Costa Coffee requires a Team Leader for our store in Dublin Lucan, Hillcrest.
 At Costa Coffee we are as passionate about our people as we are our great coffee!
-Being a part of our team gives you the chance to learn new skills in coffee excellence.
+Being a part of our team gives you the chance to learn new skills in coffee ex.

 Read the following information:

 To apply for this position, create a quality resume.
 Here are some tips on how to create a great one.

 Go right to the point.
 This is a basic tip, but largely disregarded by candidates; Divide the curriculum content by topics; Avoid formatting that deviates from the rules; Use simple but appropriate language; Avoid pretensions to salary; Make a careful review; Speak the truth, be it sincere!

 About sending your CV

 Observe carefully on the job application page how you send your CV.3 dias

 Follow little tips on how to do a Success interview!

 Every job interview has a list of common questions the interviewer asks the candidate.
 So how can you prepare in advance?